Rolands-Laucis/Socio/core/README.md

 * Better SQL dependency distinguisher on queries
 * Threading paralization pipelines for async querry queues (perhaps offloading queries to another machine)
 * Caching and dedup UPD msg kind
-* File and blob sending and replacing on the client side
 * Redo the update dependency mechanism to serious data structures - dependency graph or tree or smth
 * Different solution for sql parsing.
 Perhaps the 40MB js lib... (but that seems insane to me)
 * plenty more